limerick1718/ATUA-docker/README.md

     docker run -it --rm --mount type=bind,source=/tmp/subjectApps,target=/tmp/data atua bash

 This command would start a Bash shell in a new container from the docker image named "atua" and mount the directory /tmp/subjectApps on the host to the directory /tmp/data in the container.
 You can also use Volumns for the shared data purpose.
-Please refer to these documentations for further information:
+Please refer to these documentations for further details:

 - [docker docs - Use volumes](https://docs.docker.com/storage/volumes/)
 - [docker docs - Use bind mounts](https://docs.docker.com/storage/bind-mounts/)

+### Run ATUA toolset

+ATUA toolset is located in /opt/tools/atua-toolset.
+We also provide an example in this docker image, which is testing the upgrades on the version 134 compared to the version 131 of Activity Diary app.

+In this instruction, we demonstrate how to execute the testing tool ATUA since we provide all the necessary inputs for ATUA.
+You can also follow the [manual](https://zenodo.org/record/6539441/files/ATUAManual.pdf?download=1) to reproduce the inputs (i.e., instrumented apk, EWTG) from scratch.

+1. Prepare the configuration for ATUA

+In the atua-toolset/template directory, you can find an example configuration file for ATUA named "defaultConfig.properties".